bkidwell/ebmeta-old/README.md

 `ebmeta` should work in Windows as well.
-Make sure all your requirements are installed and make sure you can run `python`, `pandoc`, and `ebook-convert` by just calling their name from the command line.
+Make sure all your requirements are installed and make sure you can run `python`, `pandoc`, and `ebook-meta` by just calling their name from the command line.
 (You probably will have to edit your `$PATH` environment variable.)

 To invoke `ebmeta`, you can either do